thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: We love birthday parties and birthday parties love us!
 contentColumn: >-
+  From young kids parties all the way through to 80th's and beyond, we can create a memorable and fun birthday party that you and your guest will remember for years to come.

+  The smooth and stable nature of the catamaran means the boat is suitable for all ages and abilities.

+  No matter what style of birthday party you wish to create, we can help.
+  Whether you are looking for a relaxing day on the water with some yummy food and a few drinks.
+A kids birthday party with a beach stopover, sand castles, cakes and clowns.
+Or a raucous birthday party with loud music, inflatables and all the trimmings, we are here for you.

+  We have some great Gold Coast birthday party ideas also.

    At Sailing In Paradise, we are continually striving to create the best experience possible for our guests.

   We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly what we specialise in.